zduny/zzrpc/README.md

 Now it's a good time to implement a producer for your api:

 ```
+use common::api::{impl_produce, Request, Response}; // or simply: use common::api::*;
+use zzrpc::Produce;

 #[derive(Debug, Produce)]
 struct Producer {
     state: Arc<RwLock<State>>,
+}

+// Note we're not implementing any trait here - zzrpc is designed like this
+// on purpose to avoid dealing with current Rust's async trait troubles.
+//
+// Instead simply copy your method signatures from the api's trait, add method
+// bodies and implement them - `Produce` derive macro will do the rest for you.
+impl Producer {
+    /// Print "Hello World!" message on the server.
+    async fn hello_world(&self) {
+        println!("Hello World!");
+    }

+    /// Add two integers together and return result.
+    async fn add_numbers(&self, a: i32, b: i32) -> i32 {
+        a + b
+    }

+    /// Concatenate two strings and return resulting string.
+    async fn concatenate_strings(&self, a: String, b: String) -> String {
+        format!("{a}{b}")
+    }

+    /// Send (string) message to server.
+    async fn message(&self, message: String) {

+    }

+    /// Stream of messages.
+    async fn messages(&self) -> impl Stream<Item = String> {

+    }
 }
 ```